 Luis Hernández was a professional wrestler who also went by the ring names Rito Carreón and El Médico.
 He was the stepfather of Charles Eugene Wolfe Jr., who would later be known as Gino Hernandez.
-Gino’s mother, Patrice Aguirre, worked as a professional model for a time but mostly dedicated a good portion of her adult years as a homemaker.
+Gino’s mother, Patrice Aguirre, worked as a professional model for a time but mostly dedicated much of her adult years as a homemaker.

-As we will later learn, Patrice is the main person pushing for answers after her son’s death, even when it seemed like all doors had permanently been closed, and hope was all but lost on discovering the truth.
+As we will later learn, Patrice is the main person pushing for answers after her son’s death, even when it seemed all doors had been permanently closed and hope was lost in discovering the truth.

-The youngster’s drive proved fortuitous, and he turned pro right out of high school at age 17 under the tutelage of trainer José Lothario, as well as some guidance from promoter Paul Boesch out of Houston, Texas.
+The youngster’s drive proved fortuitous, and he turned pro right out of high school at age 17 under the tutelage of trainer José Lothario and some guidance from promoter Paul Boesch out of Houston, Texas.
 Lothario was also instrumental in breaking Shawn Michaels into the business later on.
-To honor his stepfather, Gino wore his boots during his first few matches and credited Luis for how easily wrestling came to him, saying, "My dad did it for me.
+Gino wore his boots to honor his stepfather during his first few matches and credited Luis for how easily wrestling came to him, saying, "My dad did it for me.
 I was wearing his [boots].
 He did everything for me."

 Early Beginnings and Success

-Joe Blanchard’s Southwest Championship Wrestling (SCW) based out of San Antonio, Texas was one of the first places Gino Hernandez worked.
-He started off partnering with his trainer José Lothario though it wasn’t long before Gino surprisingly turned on his mentor and aligned himself with heel manager Gary Hart.
+Joe Blanchard’s Southwest Championship Wrestling (SCW) based out of San Antonio, Texas, was one of the first places Gino Hernandez worked.
+He started partnering with his trainer José Lothario though it wasn’t long before Gino surprisingly turned on his mentor and aligned himself with heel manager Gary Hart.

-Gino became quite close to promoter Paul Boesch and got his true big break working for him in Houston in the late ’70s to early ‘80s, where he won the NWA Junior Heavyweight Championship over Chavo Guerrero.
-Both battled in multiple territories, and Gino was quickly becoming one of the most obnoxious, cocky, and reviled heels the sport had ever seen.
+Gino became quite close to promoter Paul Boesch and got his big break working for him in Houston in the late ’70s to early ‘80s, where he won the NWA Junior Heavyweight Championship over Chavo Guerrero.
+Both battled in multiple territories, and Gino quickly became one of the most obnoxious, cocky, and reviled heels the sport had ever seen.

 Watch: "Gorgeous" Gino Hernandez coming into his own in Houston.

 Roberts continues, "He could talk.
-It’s easy to hate somebody that is good looking, has money, or whatever.
+It’s easy to hate somebody that is good-looking and has money.
 Got a pretty girl on the side… must be nice!
 Full head of hair, he’s got all the shit!"

 While already a successful regional star, Gino later teamed with “Gentleman” Chris Adams in WCCW, forming a brash heel team called The Dynamic Duo.
-Their feud with the fan favorite Von Erichs was red-hot and generated high TV ratings and revenue for the promotion which was televised in many markets outside of Texas, and the United States.
-Adams was one of the first wrestlers to use the superkick that later became popular with many others.
+Their feud with the fan favorite Von Erichs was red-hot.
+It generated high TV ratings and revenue for the promotion televised in many markets outside Texas and even the United States.
+Adams was among the first wrestlers to use the superkick, which later became popular with many others.

-The 2nd Cotton Bowl Extravaganza held on October 6th, 1985 pitted him and Chris Adams against Kevin and Kerry Von Erich.
-To the delight of the 26,000 fans, that afternoon saw The Von Erichs win.
+The 2nd Cotton Bowl Extravaganza, held on October 6th, 1985, pitted him and Chris Adams against Kevin and Kerry Von Erich.
+To the delight of the 26,000 fans, The Von Erichs won that afternoon.
 The flamboyant and cocky Dynamic Duo embarrassingly got their hair shaved.
-This just added more fuel to the already intense rivalry, elevating it to new bitter heights.
+This fueled the already intense rivalry more, elevating it to new bitter heights.